-Students displaying posters will need to set up their posters between 11:30 am and 12 noon, at which point the poster session will begin.
+Students displaying posters will need to check in and set up their posters in the Goodwin Hall atrium between 11:15 and 11:45 am, as the poster session will begin at 12 noon sharp.
 Poster students will also be responsible for "manning" their poster for at least part of the afternoon and should be prepared to explain their project and answer questions about it.

 As long as you want!
-We encourage presenters to visit the poster session and hope students displaying posters will also attend one of the presentation panels.
+We encourage presenters to visit the poster session and hope students displaying posters will also attend one of the presentation sessions.
 Refreshments will be available.

 Note: presenters are required to be present for the entire duration of their assigned panel.
 Similarly, those participating in the poster session are required to man their poster during at least two of the four URSA time slots (12:00-1:30; 1:30-3:00; 3:00-4:30; 4:30-5:30).
 If you are presenting a poster as part of a group, you are welcome to split this responsibility among your group members.

 Students planning to use PowerPoint or some other software package are required to bring a copy of all files needed for their presentation on a flash drive.
 If special software or media elements are used in the presentation, students should arrange to test out their presentations on campus systems ahead of time in order to make sure that there are no problems on the day of the event.

 Please note that, due to time constraints, presenters will not be able to access PowerPoint and other files stored in e-mail accounts or in cloud storage (e.g., Dropbox, Google Drive, Box.com, iCloud, etc.).

 All posters must be mounted/presented on stiff poster board (i.e., don't show up with a poster that is simply a gigantic piece of paper).